 Fan culture

-The typical stadium tradition among the top tier clubs is a little different to the British one.
+The typical stadium tradition among the top tier clubs is a little different to, for example, the British one.

 Rather than respond mainly to what’s going on in the game, the hardcore fans (ultras) keep up a continuous cacophony of noise and colour intended to create an atmosphere of support for their team.

 Of course, that atmosphere depends on the size of that hardcore group.
 And their efforts can have the opposite effect, should the ultras become disgruntled with the players or club.
-Nor are the chants always politically correct (to put it mildly).
+Nor are the chants always, shall we say, politically correct.

 The lower tiers have more of a British football feel to them in terms of atmosphere.